zhengjie2002/tp/docs/UserGuide.md

 **Q**: Can I use non english characters (specifically, non ASCII printable characters) in the input fields?\
 **A**: Yes and no. Unfortunately, there is no direct answer for that.
 SGSafe does support Unicode characters in input fields, but there may be limitations based on your terminal or command prompt's ability to handle and display such characters.
 If you encounter issues, it is recommended to stick to standard ASCII printable characters for compatibility.
+We did not intentionally restrict the character set as we would like to provide the needed flexibility for users.

 ---